tc39/notes/es9/2018-05/may-24.md

 RJE: Sounds like we're going with Alternative 4.

-RW: Rather than run through pop-quizzes about “what happens when,” I suggest you look through the Spec which fully defines the semantics of Numeric Separator Literals, including behavior in the terms of Number, parseInt, parseFloat, etc.
+RW: Rather than run through pop-quizzes about "what happens when," I suggest you look through the Spec which fully defines the semantics of Numeric Separator Literals, including behavior in the terms of Number, parseInt, parseFloat, etc.

 #### Conclusion/Resolution